“Oh my gosh! I’m loving the convention videos! Someone won’t be sleeping tonight…” ~C.D.

 Scroll down for more testimonials from previous year’s participants!

-Coming to you now through 10/1/2022, you will have full, on-demand access to a huge treasure trove of video and audio content* to help you on the path of Leadership Education!
+Coming to you now for 90 days’ access from the date of your purchase, you will have full, on-demand access to a huge treasure trove of video and audio content* to help you on the path of Leadership Education!

 Think about it: